Send the link below via email or IMCopy

 If we think of dissonance as a psychological warning system that evolved in part to let us know when our regulation and control of behavior is breaking down . . . then the unpleasant arousal may represent a strategy for creating the warning that behavior is falling short of important prosocial standards and/or personal goals.

-When impulses lead people astray, dissonance puts people into the deliberate, reflective mode that could allow them to bring their behavior back into line with their short- and longer-term goals for change.
+When impulses lead people astray, dissonance puts people into the deliberate, reflective mode (activating ACC, precuneus, and anterior insula) that could allow them to bring their behavior back into line with their short- and longer-term goals for change.

 The Balancing Act: